ferova/simslam2d/README.md

 In order to run the simulation with the previously generated images:

-1. Update the configuration in both the inputfolder field to point to the path of the hdf5 panorama.
+1. Update the configuration file in the inputfolder field to point to the path of the hdf5 panorama.
 2. Run the following command:

     `python main.py -c conf/example1.yaml `